WSMorrison/BricksThenMadeNow/README.md

 - Customer can make a purchase.<br>
   A customer can view their cart, decide that they are ready to buy, and with Stripe integration can pay for their purchase securely and quickly.
 The order will be committed to the database.

+- Customer can download instructions after purchase.<br>
+  A customer can click a button on the item detail page of any item they have purchased, and download a PDF of the set instructions.
+Of course, if they purchase a physical product, there will be paper instructions sent.
+But if they don't, or if they can't wait or if they lose them, the isntructions will be available on the website any time they log in.

 - Customer can search or filter items.<br>
   From any of the pages, the user can use the search bar at the very top of the page.
 Not only will the search bar search the item names and descriptions, but it would search the item number as well, since the item number is based on the Lego item number of the vintage set.
 From a theme page, the customer can also filter All items, or the items of any theme (City, Space, Castle, Train, or MOC) by part count.
 This is also a defacto price sorting, since the prices are largely based on parts counts but there are up to three differently prices Skus per Item.